Table of Contents

-Horseradish (Armoracia rusticana) is native to Europe and Asia (southern Russia, eastern Ukraine).
+Horseradish (Armoracia rusticana) is native to Europe, and Asia (southern Russia, eastern Ukraine).
 It is naturalized in North America can be found growing along roadsides.
-In America and Europe, it is cultivated and processed as food.
-Horseradish is mainly used as appetizing spice and condiment.
-It belong to mustard family and the roots of plant contain oil with strong pungent odour and biting taste.
+In America, and Europe, it is cultivated, and processed as food.
+Horseradish is mainly used as appetizing spice, and condiment.
+It belong to mustard family, and the roots of the plant contain oil with strong pungent odour, and biting taste.
 It is added to sauces for flavoring.

-Horseradish is high in vitamin C and cure deficiency of this water soluble vitamin.
-Horseradish is good source of vitamin C, fibers, manganese, magnesium, potassium, and zinc.
-It is good for digestive system.
-The leaves of plant are used in salads and sandwiches.
+Horseradish is high in vitamin C, and cure deficiency of this water soluble vitamin.
+Horseradish is a good source of vitamin C, fibers, manganese, magnesium, potassium, and zinc.
+It is good for the digestive system.
+The leaves of the plant are used in salads, and sandwiches.

 Horseradish is perennial herb with cylindrical thick, fleshy roots.
 The plant reaches a height of 2–3 feet.
-The stem of plant is branched.
-The basal leaves are large, oblong and long stalked with serrate margin.
-The stem leaves are narrow and smaller.
+The stem of the plant are branched.
+The basal leaves are large, oblong, and long stalked with serrate margin.
+The stem leaves are narrow, and smaller.
 The plant bears aromatic white flowers arranged in compound terminal panicle.
-The seeds of plant are not viable and the plant propagates by root division with a section of the crown attached which is cut off when the roots are harvested.
+The seeds of the plant are not viable, and the plant propagates by root division with a section of the crown attached which is cut off when the roots are harvested.

 - Kingdom: Plantae – Plants

 - Subkingdom: Tracheobionta – Vascular plants

 - Class: Magnoliopsida – Dicotyledons